 Requirements vs. Solutions

-Welcome to our first post, and what we hope will be one of many in a series on analysis and project life cycle.
-This series is designed to help our clients prepare for early-stage analysis - getting everyone on the same page with a shared vocabulary from the start.
+Welcome to another post in our series designed to help our clients prepare for working with us - and in this case, for early-stage analysis by getting everyone on the same page with a shared vocabulary from the start.

 The topic for this post is requirements vs. solutions.

 One of the great things about the human mind is its ability to imagine the future.
-Even better is when we work together as a group, combining our imagination to create a shared vision of how something might be.
-If we can create a collectively agreed shared vision, then all that's left is to create a plan and make it so.
+Even better is when we work together, combining our imaginations to create a shared vision or goal.
+If we can agree on a collective vision, then all that's left is to create a plan and make it happen.

 Depending on how big the plan is, you'll likely also need some kind of process to help steer things along.
-In software development, we typically refer to a process called the system development life cycle, or SDLC.
-We'll be writing another post that describes the SDLC in more detail (including various methodologies within the SDLC) but for now, suffice to say that every project begins by articulating a problem, a desire, or an aspirational future state.
-This is the project's mission, and is quickly followed by the first formal phase of analysis - generally referred to as the conceptual design phase.
+In software development we typically refer to a process called the system development life cycle, or SDLC.
+We'll be writing another post that describes the SDLC in more detail, including various methodologies within the SDLC.
+For now, suffice to say that every project begins by articulating a problem, a desire, or an aspirational future state which is quickly followed by the first formal phase of analysis - generally referred to as the conceptual design phase.

-One of the tasks of the conceptual design phase is to break the project's mission into smaller bite-sized chunks, and then describe respective requirements for each.
-There are several approaches and tools that can help with conceptual analysis.
-For the moment, let's pretend we're clear on why and for whom we're building our system and focus on one of the early challenges of language and how we express our requirements for the problems we're trying to solve.
+One of the tasks of the conceptual design phase is to break the project's overall mission into smaller, manageable chunks and then describe the respective requirements for each.
+Several approaches and tools can help with conceptual analysis.
+For the moment, let's assume we're clear on why and for whom we're building our system and focus on one of the early challenges: language and how we express our requirements for the problems we're trying to solve.

 Let's also pretend that in this case we're discussing just one component of a learning system - specifically, course registration.